Skip to main content

 Situational

-Thunder Wave for paralysis support
+Thunder Wave for speed control

-Stealth Rock for hazard setting
+Stealth Rock for long-term pressure

 Priority Moves